FlutterFlow/flutterflow-documentation/docs/accounts-billing/referral-program.md

 You can track your referrals in the **Referrals** section on the [My Account Page](https://app.flutterflow.io/account).
 Here you will see:

-* **Signed Up:** how many people have signed up for FluterFlow using your referral link.
+* **Signed Up:** How many people have signed up for FluterFlow using your referral link.
-* **Subscribed:** how many people have subscribed to FlutterFlow Pro or Standard using your referral link.
+* **Subscribed:** How many people have subscribed to FlutterFlow Pro or Standard using your referral link.

 ![img_20.png](imgs%2Fimg_20.png)